The

 properly consume a token graph.
 So if you added a

-second SynonymFilter it would fail to match
+it would fail to match

-hotspot is down.
+hotspot is down

 We've only just started but bit by bit our token streams are producing graphs!